mykter/afl-training/challenges/date/ANSWERS.md

 1. This could work, but involves some potentially messy digging around in the code.
 Are you _sure_ you got every instance?
 Does your code work if it's retrieved multiple times?
-2. In afl's examples/bash_shellshock directory there is a trivial patch for bash that uses this approach.
-It isn't very bash-specific, so is easily adapted to this scenario.
+2. In afl's utils/bash_shellshock directory there is a trivial patch for bash that uses this approach.
+It isn't bash-specific - you just make a call to `setenv` - so is easily adapted to this scenario.
 This is the simplest and most robust method, so probably the most suitable for this task.
 You can insert the same code at the start of `src/date.c`'s main function, but change the env var it is setting to TZ.
 3. Creating a getenv replacement that is loaded via LD_PRELOAD might be useful work that you could reuse for other targets.
 But it's more effort than you need right now.